Istomin revealing the mysteries of the Schumann Concerto to players of the Detroit Tigers

 I: A beautiful egghead, I may add… What is the most artistic moment in a baseball game?

 F: There are many.
 A Graig Nettles or Brooks Robinson making one of their patented miracles at third base.
 A Lou Brock or Maury Wills bunting their way on, then nipping a split-second on a wary pitcher’s motion and stealing another base.
 Or an Al Kaline cutting off an extra-base hit in the right field corner and rifling a perfect throw to third, catching a runner daring to come on from first.
 Or the Willie Mays masterpiece in center field.
 My favorite scene, though, is pitcher versus power hitter in the clutch.
 This a bloodless bullfight.
-All really good hitters love the fast ball, no matter with the velocity.
+All really good hitters love the fast ball, no matter what the velocity.
 Pitchers like Bob Feller and Nollan Ryan could surpass the speed of sound, but the DiMaggios and Rod Carews could see the stitches on an incoming fast ball.
 A pitcher’s only hope with that kind of hitter is to upset his timing with sneaky breaking stuff, but in precisely the right spot, otherwise it’s curtains again.

 I: You mean the pitcher must try to make the perfect pitch in the moment of greatest danger, not just to overpower?
 Like the eloquently played but simple sounding Mozart phrase next to the crashing octaves of Liszt?